Homeowner association: Limits to powers

 In June 2012, the Supreme Court of Virginia ruled in the case Shadowood Condominium Association et al. v.
-Fairfax County Redevelopment and Housing Authority that an HOA's power to fine owners for rule violations (including being in arrears) is limited to those expressly provided in the HOA's valid governing documents (e.g. the HOA's Bylaws).
+Fairfax County Redevelopment and Housing Authority that an HOA's power to fine owners for rule violations (including being in arrears) is limited to those expressly provided in the HOA's valid governing documents (e.g. the HOA's bylaws).

 Prior to the Telecommunications Act of 1996, HOAs could limit or prohibit installation of satellite dishes.
 Many communities still have these rules in their CC&Rs, but after October 1996, they are no longer enforceable.
 With a few exceptions, any homeowner may install a satellite dish of a size of one meter or smaller in diameter (larger dishes are protected in Alaska).
 While HOAs may encourage that dishes be placed as inconspicuously as possible, the dish must be allowed to be placed where it may receive a usable signal.

 Many HOAs have restrictive covenants preventing a homeowner from installing an OTA (over-the-air) rooftop antenna.
 These restrictions are also no longer enforceable, except in some instances.
 For example: the antenna may be installed at any location unless it imposes upon common property.
 Also, the antenna must be of a design to receive local, not long-distance signals and must not extend any higher than twelve feet above the top roof-line of the home, unless an exception is granted by the HOA due to extenuating terrestrial interference.

 In Florida, state law prohibits covenants and deed restrictions from prohibiting "Florida-Friendly Landscaping," a type of xeriscaping.
 In spite of the law, at least one homeowner has faced harassment and threat of fines from an HOA for having insufficient grass after landscaping his yard to reduce water usage.
 Similar legislation was introduced and passed by the legislature in Colorado but was vetoed by governor Bill Owens.
 Residents in Colorado have continued to call for regulation to protect xeriscaping, citing HOAs that require the use of grasses that consume large quantities of water and threaten fines for those who do not comply with the covenants.

 Alternative to CIDs

-An alternative to HIOs is the multiple-tenant income property (MTIP).
+An alternative to HOAs is the multiple-tenant income property (MTIP).
 HOAs and MTIPs have fundamentally different forms of governance.
 In a CID, dues are paid to a nonprofit association.
 In an MTIP, ground rents are paid to a landowner, who decides how to spend it.

 In both cases, certain guidelines are set out by the covenant or the lease contract.
 In the latter scenario, the landowner has a stronger incentive to maximize the value of all the governed property in the long term (because they are the residual claimant of it all) and to keep the residents happy, since their income is dependent on their continued patronage.
 These factors are cited as arguments in favor of MTIPs.